ZhenjaMax/BBG-Translator-tools/tutorial/1-XML.md

 4. Tag names cannot contain space characters.
 5. All tags (except XML Header) must have opening and closing tag.<br/><br/>
 6. Tag names are case-sensitive.
 7. All tags must be properly nested.
 It means that any pair of opening and closing tag must contain or not contain another pair of opening and closing tag.
-Syntax like this: `<aaa><bbb>Sample text</aaa></bbb>` is incorrect becuase opening tag `<bbb>` inside tags `<aaa>` and `</aaa>` but closing tag `</bbb>` is outside them.
+Syntax like this: `<aaa><bbb>Sample text</aaa></bbb>` is incorrect because opening tag `<bbb>` inside tags `<aaa>` and `</aaa>` but closing tag `</bbb>` is outside them.
 8. XML file can have comment - line that doesn't change structure of file.
-It has the following syntax: `<!-- SOME TEXT -->`.
-This line usually written for users to provide additional information about this data.
+It has the following syntax:<br/>`<!-- SOME TEXT -->`<br/>Programs ignore comment lines; these are usually written for users to provide additional information about data or some recommendations.